 A logical choice for the railroad was the Birmingham Southern Railroad (BSRR).
 It was an industrial short line serving the steel industries in the western areas of Birmingham and Jefferson County.
 I say “was” because although the rail line is still in operations, it was purchased by Watco, Inc. in January 2012 and is now operated as the Birmingham Terminal Railroad (BHRR).
 My layout is focused on operations of the BSRR during the 5 or so years before it's sale to Watco.
+I have nothing against Watco, but at the time of their takeover I had just finished painting, decaling and weathering my locomotive fleet to match the BSRR prototypes.
+I didn't want to start over to reproduce any Watco paint and/or logo schemes or to add any locomotives they might bring in (which they did).

 Much of the track that would ultimately become part of the BSRR started out belonging to other companies and railroads, primarily those that produced and/or hauled the raw materials for the growing Birmingham steel industry.
 These would include Pratt Coal and Coke Co., Bessemer Iron and Steel Co., Cahaba Coal Mining Co., Birmingham Mineral Railroad, Ensley Southern Railroad and the Southern Railway Company.
 From 1877 to 1898 these coal companies and track owned by the various railroads were acquired by the Tennessee Coal, Iron and R.R.
 Company (TCI).
 All this track, and more constructed by TCI, became the BSRR in 1899 to, according to its charter, allow TCI to “build, own and operate all such railroads as might be necessary to enable it to properly develop its mining and manufacturing industries”.